Comic Relief

-Comic Relief is a British charity, founded in 1986 by the comedy scriptwriter Richard Curtis and comedian Sir Lenny Henry in response to the 1983–1985 famine in Ethiopia.
+Comic Relief is a British charity, founded in 1985 by the comedy scriptwriter Richard Curtis and comedian Sir Lenny Henry in response to the 1983–1985 famine in Ethiopia.
 The concept of Comic Relief was to get British comedians to make the public laugh, while raising money to help people around the world and in the United Kingdom.
 Samir Patel was announced as CEO in January 2021.

 The highlight of Comic Relief's appeal is Red Nose Day, an annual (previously biennial) telethon held in March.
 The first live fundraising evening, held on 4 April 1986, featured comedians and pop stars, including Rowan Atkinson, Billy Connolly, Stephen Fry, Kate Bush and co-founder Lenny Henry.

 A prominent annual event on British television, Comic Relief is one of two high-profile telethon events held in the UK, the other being Children in Need held annually in November.
 At the end of the Red Nose Day telethon on 14 March 2015, it was announced that in the 30-year history of Comic Relief, the Red Nose Day and Sport Relief appeals had raised in excess of £1.4 billion.

 Red Nose Day history

 Comic Relief was launched live on Noel Edmonds' Late, Late Breakfast Show on BBC1, on Christmas Day 1985 from a refugee camp in Sudan.
-The idea for Comic Relief came from Jane Tewson, a charity worker who established it as the operating name of Charity Projects, a registered charity in England and Scotland.

 On 4, 5 and 6 April 1986 the inaugural live fundraising show, "Comic Relief Utterly Utterly Live", was staged at the Shaftesbury Theatre in London featuring popular alternative comedians and pop stars including Rowan Atkinson, Billy Connolly, Stephen Fry, Lenny Henry, Kate Bush and Cliff Richard.
-The show was broadcast on BBC1 on the 25th April 1986.).
+The show was broadcast on BBC1 on the 25th April 1986.
 An audio recording was released on WEA, which included a live performance of the charity single "Living Doll" by Cliff Richard and the Young Ones.

 The highlight of Comic Relief is Red Nose Day.
 On 8 February 1988, Lenny Henry went to Ethiopia and celebrated the very first Red Nose Day telethon.
 More than 150 celebrities and comedians participated.
 The event raised £15 million and attracted 30 million television viewers on BBC1.
 To date, Richard Curtis and Lenny Henry are still active participants of the Red Nose Day telethon, which continues to raise funds for numerous charities that help children in need and tackle worldwide poverty.

 The charity says its aim is to "bring about positive and lasting change in the lives of poor and disadvantaged people, which we believe requires investing in work that addresses people's immediate needs as well as tackling the root causes of poverty and injustice".
 One of the fundamental principles behind working at Comic Relief is the "Golden Pound Principle" where every donated pound (£) is spent on charitable projects.
 All operating costs, such as staff salaries, are covered by corporate sponsors, or interest earned on money waiting to be distributed.